-While catching on what is happening on each other’s world, I sensed a totally different perspective that he held on almost everything in life and especially in lifestyles.
-He thought that working till five is being very busy and I felt as if I have done only half day if I am out of office by five.
-He felt that if I am inviting him over dinner, I would have to spend at least half a day preparing for dinner, while in my distant thoughts also I don’t think of cooking when I am trying to catch up with my friends.
-I was proud to be working for the most admired company in the country and for him it was just another Private Naukri.
+While catching on what is happening in each other’s world, I sensed a totally different perspective that he held on almost everything in life and especially in lifestyles.
+He thought that working till five is being very busy.
+I felt as if I have done only half day if I am out of office by five.
+He felt that if I am inviting him over to dinner, I would have to spend at least half a day preparing for dinner.
+While in my distant thoughts also I don’t think of cooking when I am trying to catch up with my friends.
+I was proud to be working for the most admired company in the country.
+For him, it was just another Private Naukri.
 For another old timer working on cutting edge technology in a lesser known company, it was not even as respectable as me.
-I was struggling tooth and nail in my organization for sponsorship of my management degree at IIM and for him government sponsored and supported IIM program was only attractive because it meant three month stint in USA, the fact that it was at Harvard did not excite as much.
+I was struggling tooth and nail in my organization for sponsorship of my management degree at IIM.
+And for him, government sponsored and supported IIM program was only attractive because it meant three month stint in USA, the fact that it was at Harvard did not excite as much.

-Finally I could not meet him as I was working on an important proposal for an US client and had to work almost round the clock, but could chat with him almost every day of his week’s stay.
+Finally, I could not meet him as I was working on an important proposal for a US client and had to work almost round the clock, but could chat with him almost every day of his week’s stay.
 After he left Bangalore, I had this strange insight of the difference your environment can make to you.
 Both of us started from the same finishing point with different dreams in our eyes.
 We are living our dreams, which not many people are privileged to do, but ours were two different worlds.
 Our perspectives were different.